- Introduction

 There is more on this in the data entities section.

-For this example we will look to create a GraphQL entity and resolver for a Task
+For this example we will look to create a GraphQL entity for a Task

 data entity.
 This data entity is a table held in MySQL database, it looks like this: